gmetais/RealSmartUserMonitoring/README.md

  * Avoid browser compatibility errors and write a chapter in README about compatibility
  * Ignore search engines bots
  * Measure time in background ratio
+ * Give access to the UX score client-side, so the website can make some optimizations (example: remove ads when user has a bad user experience)

 ## Release History